Red Stripe Lager

 Ian Fleming himself was also a fan of Red Stripe beer, often drinking it during his extended stays at Goldeneye, his Jamaican estate.

-Red Stripe was also featured in the very first 007 film, 1962’s Dr. No. When Bond first enters Puss Feller's bar, Quarrel is drinking a Red Stripe beer.
+Red Stripe was also featured in the 1962 Bond film Dr. No. When Bond first enters Puss Feller's bar, Quarrel is drinking a Red Stripe beer.
 There are several cases of the beer stacked in the storage room behind Puss Feller’s bar, where it is served to several patrons.
 During a confrontation, Bond is able to overcome Quarrel and Puss Feller, throwing the latter into a stack of Red Stripe cases.

 Additionally, there are several photographs of Sean Connery, Ursula Andress, and Ian Fleming enjoying the beer while on location in Jamaica shooting Dr. No.